Size a rich oil demethanizer column: diameter, trays, reboiler duty, and methane stripping, per GPSA 19.

 Understand rich-oil demethanizer design, reboiler selection, and stripping optimization

 The rich-oil demethanizer strips dissolved methane and ethane from rich absorption oil to produce NGL-laden oil for downstream fractionation.
-It is a key column in lean oil absorption plants per GPSA Ch.
-16.
+It is a key column in lean oil absorption plants.

 The calculator sizes columns based on typical parameters including rich oil flow rate, dissolved gas composition, column pressure, tray spacing, and reboiler temperature.
-Results include diameter, tray count, and overhead gas rate per GPSA Ch.
-16.
+Results include diameter, tray count, and overhead gas rate.

-Rich-oil demethanizer columns are designed per ASME Section VIII for pressure containment and GPSA Ch.
-16 for process sizing.
-The calculator estimates vessel weight based on column dimensions and design pressure.
+Rich-oil demethanizer columns are designed per ASME Section VIII for pressure containment and the GPSA Engineering Data Book §19 (Fractionation & Absorption) Kremser short-cut for process sizing.
+The calculator reports column diameter (Souders-Brown), tray count, reboiler duty, and component recoveries; it does not estimate vessel weight.